djbclark/OSCAR-code-sleep-apnea/CONTRIBUTING.md

 6. Push your branch up to gitlab: `git push -u origin my-branch`.
 Note that `git push` by itself won't push a branch that doesn't exist upstream.

 7. Create a merge request describing your proposed change, linking to any issues that it might address, and attaching your branch.
 	* On gitlab, create a new merge request from your branch into the upstream's master branch.
 The "git push" above will helpfully provide you with a direct URL to start this process.
 (Make sure you're logged into gitlab or you'll get a 404 error.)
-Otherwise you can do it manually by going to Merge Requests > New Merge Request and selecting your branch; upstream master is the default target.
+Otherwise you can do it manually by going to **Merge Requests > New Merge Request** and selecting your branch; upstream master is the default target.
 	* Fill in the title and description summarizing your proposed change.
 You don't need to go into exhaustive detail, since all of your commits and their comments will be attached to the request.
-	* Optionally check the "Delete source branch when merge request is accepted".
+	* Check the "Delete source branch when merge request is accepted" (optional but recommended).
 	* Do **NOT** check "Squash commits".
 This will make your local copy think that the branch was never merged.
 	* Click "Submit merge request".
 	* You may need to repeat steps 2-6 a few times, if changes are needed before your request is accepted, or 4-6 if other changes are merged into master before your request is accepted.